 Contact us: C4efficiency@yahoo.com

-The Center for Implementation Efficiency is an independent think tank with innovative thinkers on implementation management and program governance.
+The Center for Implementation Efficiency is an independent think tank and consultancy firm with innovative thinkers on implementation management and program governance.

 We believe in:

 Efficiency in project implementation leads to sustainable development;

 Technology use is essential to improve management efficiency

 Knowledge sharing, research on implementation, and collaboration